UMBC-Coral-Lab/trojai-submission-all/README.md

  > logs/mitigate.txt
 ```

-5. If conducting evaluation, you can use the test flag to separately test the cleaned model on an arbitrary dataset which produces a results.json file:
+5. If **conducting evaluation**, you can use the test flag to separately test the cleaned model on an arbitrary dataset which produces a results.json file:
 ```
-python3 example_trojai_mitigation.py \
+python example_trojai_mitigation.py \
  test \
  --metaparameters_filepath=metaparameters.json \
  --schema_filepath=metaparameters_schema.json \
- --model_filepath=models_to_mitigate/mitigated_model.pt \
+ --model_filepath=models_to_mitigate/train-dataset/models/id-00000000/model.pt \
  --dataset_dirpath=models_to_mitigate/train-dataset/ \
  --output_dirpath=scratch/output/ \
  > logs/mitigate_test.txt
 ```

-6. To obtain example metrics from here, call the example_metrics.py script on the produced result.json file:
+6. **To obtain example metrics** from here, call the `example_metrics.py` script on the produced `result.json` file:
 ```
-python3 example_metrics.py \
+python example_metrics.py \
  --metrics f1 accuracy \
  --result_file /path/to/results.json \
  --model_name <model name to be used in csv> \